 Creativity, excellence and know-how

-In the secret world of art workshops, creativity combines with excellence and know-how while still respecting traditions.
+In art workshops' secret world, creativity combines excellence and know-how while respecting traditions.

-They share with us their passion and secrets of their art.
+They share with us their passion and the secrets of their art.